Jinichiro Kozuma: LIV Golf graduate enjoying the big stage

 He turned professional in 2012 at the age of 18 and learned his trade on the Japan Challenge Tour, which is the national golf association’s development series.

-Jinichiro landed his first Tour win as a professional at the 2016 Elite Grips Challenge, a two-round tournament which he topped by a stroke after sinking seven birdies in a bogey-free second round 65.
+Jinichiro landed his first Tour win as a professional at the 2016 Elite Grips Challenge, a two-round tournament which he topped by a stroke after sinking seven birdies in a bogey-free second-round 65.

 That meant he and Kotono had become just the second pair of siblings to have claimed wins in Japanese pro golf.

-Taiheiyo Masters in November, a one-stroke win snatched at the very last hole with an eagle on the par-5 18th .
+His first victory on the top tier Japan Golf Tour was the 2020 Mitsui Sumitomo Visa Taiheiyo Masters in November, a one-stroke win snatched at the very last hole with an eagle on the par-5 18th .

 Roughly translated it read: “Dear brother, congratulations for your victory.